-The Mississippi Urban Research Center (MURC) was authorized through Mississippi Senate Bill 2720, Chapter 512, Section 1, cited as the “Universities Research Institutes Act of 1983," which was enacted by the Mississippi Legislature to take effect after July 1, 1983.
-Section 19 of the bill defines that the function of MURC is “to conduct basic and applied research into urban problems and public policy, and to make available the results of this research to private groups, public bodies, and public officials.”
-Additionally MURC "may offer consultations and general advisory services concerning urban problems and their solutions.”
-The operation of MURC was funded by legislative appropriation in July 1994.
+The Mississippi Urban Research Center (MURC) was authorized through Mississippi Senate Bill 2720, Chapter 512, Section 1, cited as the “Universities Research Institutes Act of 1983” (MS Code § 57-55-17 (2019).
+That enabling legislation states it shall be the function of MURC to conduct basic and applied research into urban problems and public policy, and to make available the results of this research to private groups, public bodies, and public officials.
+MURC may offer consultations and general advisory services concerning urban problems and their solutions, and in accordance to the policies of the Board of Trustees of State Institutions of Higher Learning and with its approval, it may conduct instructional and training programs for those who are working in or expect to make careers in urban public service.
+MURC received its first legislative appropriation in July 1994.